epuerta9/demo-framework/README.md

   `fastapi dev framework/app.py --host 0.0.0.0`
   This will spin up the fastapi on port :8000 which you can interact with directly

-3. spin up the client application manually
+3. **in another terminal window** spin up the client application manually

   `cd client`
   `python -m venv venv`